-The blue fireflies they also have a local legend attached to them.
+The blue fireflies also have a local legend attached to them.
 Some say that the glowing blue fireflies are the ghosts of confederate soldiers, although being blue, it would make more sense if they were the ghosts of union soldiers.

 Patience is about the only tool necessary for viewing; staring into the darkness and believing that it’s only a matter of time will go a long way to seeing something truly rare, that’s nearly impossible to capture on film.
 Just put yourself in the right place and wait for the magic to arrive, as it has like clockwork for eons.